btcpayserver/btcpayserver-doc/docs/Guide.md

 ## What is BTCPay Server?

-BTCPay Server is a free, open-source & self-hosted bitcoin payment gateway that allows self-sovereign individuals and businesses to accept bitcoin payments online or in-person without any fees.
+BTCPay Server is a free, open-source & self-hosted bitcoin payment gateway that allows self-sovereign individuals and businesses to accept bitcoin payments online or in person without any fees.

 ![BTCPay Server](./img/BTCPayServerScreenshot.png "BTCPay Server")